 Non-Conforming Building Products

-The Queensland Government has established an Audit Taskforce to identify Queensland buildings with a potential fire risk in relation to external wall cladding through targeted audits.
-The Audit Taskforce is working to identify government and privately owned buildings of possible concern.
+The Queensland Government has established the Non-Conforming Building Products Audit Taskforce to identify Queensland buildings with a potential fire risk in relation to external wall cladding through targeted audits.
+The Taskforce is working to identify government and privately-owned buildings of possible concern.

-In relation to privately owned properties, the QBCC is supporting local authorities to identify any buildings of concern.
+The QBCC is supporting local authorities to identify any privately owned buildings of concern.

 Investigations include a review of building certification documents, visual inspections by building surveyors and/or fire engineers, and independent tests of any material of concern in accredited laboratories.

 I think I have cladding on my building.
 What should I do?

 Buildings with cladding are not necessarily dangerous.
 There are many factors that need to be taken into account, including existing fire safety systems, so each case needs to be carefully reviewed and assessed by experts.